AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 2.10.
 Time Service
 ---------------------

-  CloudN extensively uses Amazon Web Service (AWS) APIs and Azure REST APIs.
+  CloudN extensively uses Amazon Web Service (AWS) APIs and Azure APIs.
 These APIs checks timestamp for each API call.
 CloudN is pre-configured to synchronize its time with the host (please double check on the VM advanced option to make sure this is the case.)
 To ensure correct operation of CloudN, it is important that the Host where CloudN is